What Is A School Counselor?

 In the beginning, many teachers doubled as counselors.
 In the 1960s, counselors in public schools were afforded more funding, allowing the vocation to flourish.
 The profession expanded beyond the focus on academic and career achievement, emphasizing helping children develop social and personal skills.

-Originally, many teachers have opposed the idea, believing that only education should take place within schools.
-However, these counselors focused more on personal and social development.
-By the 1970's counseling was being implemented in schools from kindergarten to high school graduation.
-In the 1980's and early 1990's, Guidance Counselors were opposed.
-Many questioned the effectiveness of school counselors.
+Some teachers initially opposed the idea, believing schools should be limited to more traditional educational concerns rather than personal and social development.
+However, its popularity continued, and by the 1970s, the role of school counselor was implemented in schools from kindergarten to high school.
+In the 1980s and early 1990s, new concerns were raised.
+Many teachers and school administrators questioned the effectiveness of school counselors.

-Finally, in 2003, the American School Counselor Association (ASCA) released a national framework for school counseling.
-In 2004 that model underwent revision in an attempt to close opportunity and achievement gaps, and ensure all students from JK to grade twelve have access to a counselor.
-This lead to the system that we are used to now.
-In 2012 the ASCA released another final revised version, which is in place now.
+In response to these concerns, in 2003, the American School Counselor Association (ASCA) released a national framework for school counselors.
+In 2004, that model underwent revision to close opportunity and achievement gaps and ensure all students from kindergarten to grade 12 had a counselor providing specialized guidance.
+In 2019, the ASCA National Model's 4th edition was published, emphasizing assessment, management, and definition of programs and student services.

-Overall, the goal of Guidance Counselors is to ensure that each and every student reaches their fullest potential in life.
-They can help develop coping, organizational, and communication skills, as well as supply student with the tools to attain a sense of self-acceptance.
-Also, they provide students with psychological counseling.
-They lead students on the track to becoming resourceful, adjusted members of society.
+Overall, the goal of a school counselor is to ensure that every student reaches their potential academically, emotionally, and socially.
+A counselor can help develop coping, organizational, and communication skills to give students the tools to attain a sense of self-acceptance.
+Some professionally trained counselors can also provide students with psychological counseling.

-The responsibilities of a Guidance counselor differ slightly depending on what branch of education they are involved in.
-Of course, with different ages and levels of development, the problems students face will change and evolve over time.
-These differences are most noticeably seen between different levels of schooling.
+Counselors' responsibilities may differ depending on what branch of education they are involved in.
+With different ages and levels of development in schools, the problems students face may change and evolve.

 What About Parents?